+Coordination-only D-SNPs (CO)

-Coordination-Only D-SNPs-provide Medicare-covered services and are required to coordinate the delivery of benefits with the Medicaid program, contract with state Medicaid programs, and notify states when enrollees are admitted to inpatient facilities.
+- •These plans provide Medicare-covered services. - Members will receive their Medicaid from another insurance carrier. - •The plans are required to coordinate the delivery of benefits with the Medicaid program. - •Plans must notify states when enrollees are admitted to inpatient facilities.

-Fully Integrated D-SNP (FIDE)-provide coverage of Medicare and Medicaid benefits under a single legal entity that holds both: an MA contract with CMS; and a contract with the state Medicaid agency that meets the requirements of a managed care organization
+Fully Integrated D-SNP (FIDE)

+- •These plan provide coverage of Medicare and Medicaid benefits. - Under a single legal entity that holds both: - an Medicare Advantage contract with CMS; - -and a contract with the state Medicaid agency that meets the requirements of a managed care organization.

-Highly Integrated D-SNPs (HIDE)-provide coverage of Medicaid benefits (through the DSNP or an affiliated Medicaid managed care plan), including coverage of LTSS, behavioral health benefits, or both
+Highly Integrated D-SNPs (HIDE)

+- •These plans provide coverage of Medicaid benefits (through the D-SNP or an affiliated Medicaid managed care plan).

+- •They also include coverage of:

+- Long-Term Support Services (LTSS)

+- Behavioral health benefits

+- Or both